 Gweek Visually Impaired Social Club

 Gweek Visually Impaired Club has been running for over 20 years and is going from strength to strength.
-Every Tuesday, members and volunteers meet at Gweek Village Hall for indoor bowls and a spot of lunch.
-It is the highlight of the week for many of those involved.
+Every Tuesday, members and volunteers meet at Gweek Village Hall for indoor bowls and lunch.
+It is the highlight of the week for many club members.